Grief & guilt aren’t the same thing

 Learning to move on

-Of course I’d be lying by omission if I said it felt amazing to drop the guilt.
+Of course I’d be lying if I said it felt amazing to drop the guilt.
 Like any lifelong relationship, no matter how healthy, saying goodbye leaves the same kind of void as any other loss.
 It’s its own grief.
 Months later I am still working to reorient around what used to be a solid pillar of guilt, wondering how to step into the cavernous space it has left.
 What do I want to create there?

 Though I knew on the first day that this would be a grief walk, I didn’t expect what a massive, permanent shift I’d experience.
 I couldn’t have known just how much I’d be grieving, what grief actually feels like, and how exquisite the letting go would be.